MatthewMontiel/ontheshelf/README.md

 ## *Built With*
 Handlebars<br>
 Bulma<br>

-## *Future Updates*
+## *Future Development*

+Improvements and enhancements in progress:<br>
+•Visual Representation: include associated imagery for items in collection<br>
-Themed page views such as sci-fi, kids themes, family themes, ect.<br>
+•Personalizing: add themed page views such as sci-fi, kids, modern, ect.<br>
-Add functionality for users to catalog other collections (records, comics, movies, etc.)<br>
+•Shelving Options: for users to catalog other collections such as records, comics, movies, etc.<br>
-Include more sorting parameters for each catalog.<br>
+•As we implement these changes we will include more sorting parameters for each catalog.<br>

 ## *License*